mflova/mflova-coding-guidelines/Python/typing.md

 ## Debugging with mypy

-In case you have any doubt, you can always use `reveal_type(var)` with a variable to see the type that mypy has infered to a variable or the one that was statically assigned to it.
+In case you have any doubt, you can always use `reveal_type(var)` with a variable to see the type that mypy has inferred to a variable or the one that was statically assigned to it.
+This can be useful to annotate the input/output params of a function instead of guessing what might be its type.

 ## Type inference and annotations